ConnorWGarvey/gradle-grails-wrapper/README.md

     gradle tasks

 Specify command line arguments either of these ways.  **If specifying arguments, you should only execute one command** since all arguments will be passed to all commands.
+Instead of `grails create-app appName`, use

     gradle grails-create-app -Parg0=appName
     gradle grails-create-app --project-prop arg0=appName

+Specify system parameters like this.
+Instead of `grails -Dgrails.env=test grails-war`, use

+    gradle grails-war -Pd0=grails.env=test

 _Arguments must be specified in this way in Gradle.
 If the command were **gradle grails-war hello.war**, Gradle would see **hello.war** as another task to be executed._